JohnyFicient/amplify-react-boilerplate/README.md

 # amplify-react-boilerplate
 A boilerplate on top of AWS Amplify and ReactJS

+# Dependencies

+To use this BoilerPlate you need Amplify CLI BETA (support for multiple environments)

+Install it:

+### `npm install -g @aws-amplify/cli@multienv`

+Check it worked:

+`amplify --version
+0.2.1-multienv.6`

+## Workflow

+Because this project is  based on Amplify CLI multienv, we recommend using [this workflow](https://aws-amplify.github.io/docs/cli/multienv?sdk=js)

 ## How to use the Framework ?

 You can Fork the project or clone it and add your own remote.